Pauline Anna Strom

 Pauline Anna Tuell Strom (October 1, 1946 – December 13, 2020) was an American electronic music composer and synthesist best known under the pseudonym Trans-Millenia Consort.
 Strom made seven recordings between 1982 and 1988 including three LPs and four cassette tapes.
 Her 1982 debut, Trans-Millenia Consort, was released on Ether Ship Records.

 Early life

-Strom grew up in a Southern Catholic family with three sisters in Louisiana and Kentucky.
+Strom was born on October 1, 1946, in Baton Rouge, Louisiana.
+She grew up in a Southern Catholic family with three sisters in Louisiana and Kentucky.
 Her parents were Paul and Marjorie (Landry) Tuell.
 Born blind, she learned to navigate the world largely on an auditory plane and to relate to the world through her other senses.
 During childhood, Strom showed an avid interest in classical music and fiction.
 She married Robert Strom in 1970.